 For the safety of the animal, no exceptions can be made to allow these breeds to be transported in the cargo hold.

 During the summer season, certain weather restrictions apply in hot climate locations.
 On the day of travel, if weather is warmer than 85F in the departing or arrival city, your pet may not be accepted for travel.
-Please refer to the Restriction and Embargo
+Please refer to the Operational News and Alerts page for details.

 We allow pets to travel when the weather at both the departure and arrival cities is between 45 and 85 degrees (Fahrenheit) We can make exceptions for greater temperature variances if your pet has a certificate of acclimation from your vet specifying temperatures to which your animal is accustomed.